TW527E/TW527E/README.md

 **Which lenguages do i know?**

 I know a bit of html, css, python and c#.
-I am currently learning Rust.
+I am currently learning how to play osu better.

 **Contact**